-* Pray that the doors of Kyrghyzstan will soon open to missionaries.
+* Pray that the doors of Kyrgyzstan will soon open to missionaries.

-* Ask the Lord to call people who are willing to go to Kyrghyzstan and share Christ with the Azeri.
+* Ask the Lord to call people who are willing to go to Kyrgyzstan and share Christ with the Azeris.

 * Pray that prayer teams will be called to go and to break up the soil through worship and intercession.

-* Pray that God will open doors for Christian businessmen to share Christ with the Azeri.
+* Pray that God will open doors for Christian businessmen to share Christ with Azeris.

 * Ask the Holy Spirit to soften their hearts towards Christians so that they will be receptive to the Gospel.